pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 5. Upload a document with all citations of work used
 6. Upload rubric spreadsheet :download:`CIS_Final_Project_Template.xlsx<CIS_Final_Project_Template.xlsx>`
 7. Upload reflection
+8. Please do *not* zip files together, if at all possible.

 Failure to upload all required files will result in no score for the assignment.